Philipose George Pynumootil

 Rear Admiral Philipose George Pynumootil, AVSM, NM is a former flag officer of the Indian Navy.
-He last served as the Flag Officer Naval Aviation and Flag officer Goa Naval Area.
+He last served as the Flag Officer Naval Aviation and Flag Officer Commanding Goa Naval Area.
 He previously served as the Assistant Chief of Naval Staff (Air) at Naval headquarters.
 He superannuated on 30 April 2022.

 Early life and education

 Pynumootil was born to Pynumootil Simon George, a fighter pilot in the Indian Air Force, and Glory George.
 George rose to the rank of Air Marshal and last served as Inspector General (Inspection & Safety) at Air headquarters.
 Philipose's elder brother Simon joined the Indian Navy and trained as a naval aviator.
-Simon was killed when the Britten-Norman BN-2 Islander aircraft he was piloting crashed, in May 1985.
+Simon died tragically when the Britten-Norman BN-2 Islander aircraft he was piloting crashed, in May 1985.
 His sister Sara is married to Brigadier Chacko Ipe, a former Indian Army Armoured Corps officer from 64th Cavalry.

 Pynumootil attended the Lawrence School, Lovedale where he completed his schooling.
 He then joined the 67th course of the National Defence Academy, Pune.

 Naval career

 Pynumootil was commissioned into the Indian Navy on 1 January 1986.
-He trained as a Naval aviator, following his brother and father who were both pilots.
-He qualified as a helicopter pilot on the Westland Sea King and the Aérospatiale Alouette III (HAL Chetak).
-He served as the Flight Commander on board INS Delhi.
-He was a senior pilot in the Marine Commando Flight and in INAS 330.
+He opted for Naval aviation, following his brother and father who were both pilots.
+He trained at the Air Force Academy, Dindigul and the Helicopter Training School.
+He qualified as a helicopter pilot on the Aérospatiale Alouette III (HAL Chetak) and the Westland Sea King.
 He flew extensively during Operation Pawan in Sri Lanka in 1990.
 In 1993, he served in Somalia, flying helicopters during Operation Restore Hope.